Gateway to Connection

 The Cuyahoga Falls Chamber of Commerce began in the fall of 1926 by a group of businessmen and property owners.
 At the Annual Meeting of the Falls Civic Association, a committee of 15 was appointed for the purpose of organizing a Chamber of Commerce.
-The first Meeting was held at the City Hall on November 24, 1926, followed by a membership campaign in January 1927.o.
+The first meeting was held at the City Hall on November 24, 1926, followed by a membership campaign in January 1927.

-We stand strong with over 300 business members who belong and support the Cuyahoga Falls Chamber of Commerce.
+We stand strong with more than 300 business members who belong and support the Cuyahoga Falls Chamber of Commerce.

 By 1981, membership had grown to almost 100.
 With the passage of the Cuyahoga Falls – Northampton Township merger in November of 1985, the Northampton Chamber of Commerce was disbanded and absorbed into the ranks of the CFCC.

 On April 23, 1986, the membership cast a unanimous vote for independence.
-An office space was secured at 2675 Oakwood Drive in the Falls, and the CFCC embarked on a membership campaign that brought in 60 new members in as many days.
+Office space was secured at 2675 Oakwood Drive in the Falls, and the CFCC embarked on a membership campaign that brought 60 new members in as many days.
 New articles of incorporation were filed with the State on June 18, 1986, paving the way for independence in 1987.

 In July of 1941, however, an organization called the Cuyahoga Falls Merchants and Manufacturers Association was formed; its goals and objectives were similar to those established by the chamber in 1927.
 Nearly, a decade later, an affidavit was filed with the State by a “former chamber member” which said, in part, “The Cuyahoga Falls Chamber of Commerce has been defunct and completely out of existence for many years and is at present out of existence.”
 On February 14, 1950, the Cuyahoga Falls Merchants and Manufacturers Association filed an amendment to their articles of incorporation, changing their name to the Cuyahoga Falls Chamber of Commerce.